-The M.A. in Literature and Linguistics continues the philological-interdisciplinary approach of the Bachelor programme of the same name.
+The M.A. in Literature and Linguistics continues the philological-interdisciplinary approach of the Bachelor program of the same name.

-The 4-semester Master's programme "Teaching German at Vocational Colleges" or "Teaching German at Grammar Schools and Comprehensive Schools" follows on from the 6-semester Bachelor's programme.
+The 4-semester Master's program "Teaching German at Vocational Colleges" or "Teaching German at Grammar Schools and Comprehensive Schools" follows on from the 6-semester Bachelor's program.

-A Master's programme can be taken up in both the winter and summer semesters.
+A Master's degree program can be taken up in both the winter and summer semesters.